RightDataUSA

 • Shenandoah Valley / Southwest Virginia

-Combining some of these regions, Virginia can be divided into three pieces of approximately equal electoral weight.
+Taking some of these regions together, Virginia can be divided into three pieces of approximately equal electoral weight.
 Two of the three nearly always favor Democrats.

 NOVA is of course the most Democrat-infested area, teeming with people whose livelihoods depend on the federal government taxpayer.
 If it were a congressional district it would be rated approximately D+17 based on recent results.
 It is also the most populous region, casting just under one-third of the state's votes in most elections.
 The large number of votes which must be counted here undoubtedly explains why NOVA is typically the last area of Virginia to report on election night, wink wink.